Full security of quantum key distribution from no-signaling constraints: Conclusions

 \section{Conclusions}

-We show that it is possible to generate secret key from correlations that violate the Braunstein-Caves inequality \cite{BC} by a sufficient amount.
-We prove this according to the strongest notion of security, the so-called universally-composable security \cite{RK,BO}.
-The only assumption used in the security proof is the impossibility of arbitrarily-fast signaling between subsystems by performing local measurements.
+We have showed that it is possible to generate secret key from correlations that violate the Braunstein-Caves inequality \cite{BC} by a sufficient amount.
+We proved this according to the strongest notion of security, the so-called universally-composable security \cite{RK,BO}.
+The only assumption used in the security proof is that, when measuring a system, the outcome does not depend on the choice of observables measured on other systems.
+One clean (although expensive) way to achieve this within our device-independent scenario would be to use a separate isolated measurement device for each of the measurements.
+A more practical (but not fully device-independent) variant is to use a single device per party, whose design is chosen such that it can reasonably be assumed that subsequent measurements are independent of each other (i.e., the device should not have any internal memory).

-We introduce an exponentially-accurate scheme for estimating symmetric properties of general distributions.
-This allows Alice and Bob to treat any unknown given correlations as if they where generated by independent and identically-distributed samples.
-This can be useful in order to quantify Bell-inequality violations without the i.i.d.~assumption.
+On the technical level, we introduced a scheme for estimating symmetric properties of general probability distributions.
+Applied to our setting, this allows Alice and Bob to treat arbitrary and unknown correlations as if they were independent and identically-distributed samples.
+This may be more generally useful to quantify Bell-inequality violations without the i.i.d.~assumption.

-Our approach to QKD goes beyond the philosophy of \cite{E91} in which there is still quantum mechanics, in particular, the validity of Tsirelson's bound \cite{cirelson} is assumed.
-In contrast, our approach is conceptually simpler in that \emph{all} we assume is no-signaling.
-It is remarkable that, although our security is based on weaker assumptions, the secret key rates that we obtain are comparable to the ones where the adversary's attack is constrained by no-signaling plus quantum mechanics \cite{Renner}.
-In particular, we obtain the optimal rate of one secret bit per singlet consumed.
-Our results also contribute to the understanding of quantum cryptography where the honest users do not have a complete control of their quantum apparatuses, or distrust them \cite{no-trust, AGM}.
+This work is inspired by, but goes beyond the philosophy of~\cite{E91} in which the validity of quantum mechanics, in particular, Tsirelson's bound~\cite{cirelson}, is still assumed.
+In contrast, \emph{all} we assume is no-signaling.
+This idea, proposed in~\cite{BHK}, is conceptually simpler.
+Nevertheless, we hope that our results also contribute to the understanding of the more practical scenario of device-independent quantum cryptography where quantum theory is assumed to hold, but where the honest users still do not have complete control of their quantum apparatuses, or distrust them \cite{MayersYao, AGM, ABGMPV}.
+In this case, our techniques may still be applied.
+Furthermore, with appropriate modifications (cf.\ Appendix~\ref{mnc}), it is possible to obtain higher key rates, compared to the pure non-signaling scenario.

-QKD is a present-day technology.
-Entanglement-based protocols are usually implemented with a source that sequentially sends entangled pairs of systems to Alice and Bob.
-Each pair is measured in Alice and Bob's locations with the same two apparatuses.
-Those measuring apparatuses could generate outcomes depending on previous inputs.
-If this is the case, our assumptions for the security proof do not hold, because there is signaling between measuring events within the same lab.
-It would be desirable to have a security proof which accommodates this situation.
-Therefore, an important open problem is to obtain a security proof from weaker no-signaling assumptions.